-- The 2018 budget for this division reflects the elimination of a vacant part-time Department Assistant; these functions will be absorbed by existing staff or contracting for services on an as-needed basis. - No new budget items are included in the requested expenditure. - Salary and benefit costs comprise 86% of the total expenditure budget. - Compared to the 2017 budget, expenditures are increasing approximately 2% in this division due to an increase in the budgets for consulting and other professional services. - The budget provides additional funds for classified advertising, reflecting the costs of performing employee searches in-house, reducing costs overall.
+- The 2018 budget for this division reflects the elimination of a vacant part-time Department Assistant; these functions will be absorbed by existing staff or contracting for services on an as-needed basis. - The Policy Analyst position was eliminated for 2018. - No new budget items are included in the requested expenditure.